LeoLee0403/Thesis/README.md

 - avpn.txt : VPN locations (named in city)
 - a_main.sh
     - First you have to build your own "**ingest_list.txt**".
 You need to your the order (varies by machines) of Twitch ingest server in the OBS list![](https://i.imgur.com/mUjxMXM.png)and then find the airport code of each ingest server, you can find the airport code in [twitch status](https://twitchstatus.com/) or try to start streaming on each ingest server and intercept the traffic to find the airport code.
     - The script will first run `bash reset.sh`, it will reset the OBS list to the top 1 ingest server.
-For example in obove figure, it will reset to **Asia: Taiwan, Taipei (3)** ingest server for streaming.
+For example in above figure, it will reset to **Asia: Taiwan, Taipei (3)** ingest server for streaming.
     - This example shows using 3 VPN to probe 3 ingest server.
     - **ldetet_and_test_example.sh** will get the traffic between the pair of VPN and ingest server, and save the traffic to pcapfiles.
     - After getting pairs of an ingest server and all VPNs, **switch_obs.sh** will switch to next ingest server by OBS